Linear-sized independent sets in random cographs and increasing subsequences in separable permutations: Introduction

-As additional motivation for \cref{th:AsymptX_nalpha}, let us also mention the work of Drmota, Ramos, Requile and Rue \cite{DrmotaEtAl_IndependentSetsSubcritical}: they prove (among other things; see their Corollary 2) the exponential growth of the expected number of maximal independent sets in some subcritical graph classes (trees, cacti, series-parallel graphs, \dots).
+As additional motivation for \cref{th:AsymptX_nalpha}, let us mention the work of Drmota, Ramos, Requilé and Rué \cite{DrmotaEtAl_IndependentSetsSubcritical}: they prove (among other things; see their Corollary 2) the exponential growth of the expected number of maximal independent sets in some subcritical graph classes such as trees, cacti, series-parallel graphs, \dots (here ``maximal independent sets'' refers to independent sets that are maximal for inclusion among all independent sets; such sets are not necessarily of maximum size among all independent sets).
 It could be interesting to adapt our arguments to consider maximal independent sets in cographs instead of independent sets of fixed size.

 \begin{remark} There are two different ways to pick a uniform random cograph with $n$ vertices: taking it uniformly at random among labeled or among unlabeled cographs.
 Even if the sizes of independent sets are independent from the labelings, this gives two different probability distributions, since some unlabeled cographs have more symmetries and hence fewer distinct labelings than others.